 12. Any evidence of illegal activity.
 You must be able to come up with some kind of satisfactory evidence.
 I don’t know what that would be, every case would be different.
 Certainly a letter from the police department warning a previous landlord of their illegal activity and threatening to close the property is considered sufficient evidence.

 14. Insufficient income.
 You must set up objective criteria applied equally to each applicant.
 Insufficient income could reasonably be if the scheduled rent exceeded 35% of their gross monthly income.
 For example, if the rent is $600, then gross monthly income must be at least $1,714.29.
 (The formula is: Acceptable income= scheduled rent / income ratio).
 You can require proof of all income.
 Be careful, though, if you are willing to accept only one member of a married couple to supply the total dollar income, you must be willing to accept the same of unmarried, co-tenants that share the housing.
 Under fair housing law you cannot require that unmarried people meet different income requirements than married people

 15. Too many debts.
 Even if their gross income is sufficient, they may have so many other debts that they would be hard pressed to make all the payments.
 A rule of thumb might be that all contracted debts, including rent, cannot exceed 50% of their gross income.
 Contracted debts would be such things as credit card payments, car payments, loans, etc. Those would not be cable TV, water and garbage, telephone, or other utilities.

-17. Conviction for the manufacture or distribution of a controlled substance in the past five years.
+17. Conviction for the manufacture or distribution of a controlled substance in the past two years.
 The best way to proceed is to post a list of the acceptable rental criteria and hand it to each applicant.
 You can use the list above, but under no circumstances is it intended to be legal advice, Check with an attorney who is familiar with the Landlord/Tenant Law before posting or handing out anything like a list of acceptable criteria for applicants